Gruximillian/sequential-keybinding/README.md

 It's pretty straightforward, we add an event listener to the document that waits until the DOM is fully loaded and then calls the callback function.
 The callback function currently only has the `'use strict'` statement and a console log to verify that the file is correctly linked to the HTML page.

-> We could have omitted this event listener and the callback that is passed to it, but then the script file should be placed at the end of the `body` HTML element, to make sure that the DOM is fully loaded when the javascript start executing.
+> We can omit this event listener and the callback that is passed to it, but then the script file should be placed at the end of the `body` HTML element, to make sure that the DOM is fully loaded when the javascript start executing.
 If you choose so, feel free to do it.
 This is just my preferred way of doing it, with the benefit that it also encapsulates all of the JavaScript code into a function and avoids global scope pollution.

 ### Listening to the key Events